FACTBOX-Countries making COVID-19 vaccines mandatory | Business

 ** TURKMENISTAN has made vaccination mandatory for all residents aged 18 and over.
 GOVERNMENT EMPLOYEES, PUBLIC AND PRIVATE SECTOR WORKERS ** CANADA in October said it would place unvaccinated federal employees on unpaid leave and require COVID-19 shots for air, train and ship passengers.

-A sharp upturn in infections caused by the Delta variant and a slowdown in vaccinations have pushed governments to make COVID-19 shots mandatory for health workers and other high-risk groups.
+Governments have been making COVID-19 shots mandatory for health workers and other high-risk groups, pushed by a sharp upturn in infections caused by the Delta variant and a slowdown in vaccinations.

 A growing number of countries are also making shots compulsory for public servants and other workers.
 Here are some countries' vaccine mandates, listed according to categories of people affected:

-ALL ADULTS ** INDONESIA made inoculations mandatory in February, warning that anyone who refused to be vaccinated could be denied social assistance or government services or be made to pay a fine.
+ALL ADULTS ** INDONESIA made inoculations mandatory in February, warning that anyone who refused to be vaccinated could be fined or denied social assistance or government services.

-** MICRONESIA, a small South Pacific island nation, mandated in July that its adult population is inoculated. ** TURKMENISTAN has made vaccination mandatory for all residents aged 18 and over.
+** MICRONESIA, a small South Pacific island nation, mandated in July that its adult population be inoculated. ** TURKMENISTAN has made vaccination mandatory for all residents aged 18 and over.

 HEALTH WORKERS ** AUSTRALIA in late June made vaccinations mandatory for high-risk aged-care workers and employees in quarantine hotels.

 ** BRITAIN in October made it mandatory for care home staff in England to be vaccinated.
 Health workers in England will have to be inoculated by April 1. ** FRANCE required all healthcare and care home workers, home aids and urgent care technicians to have had at least their first shot by Sept.
-15, with around 3,000 workers suspended for failing to comply with the mandate.
+15; around 3,000 workers were suspended for failing to comply.

 ** GREECE made vaccinations mandatory for nursing home staff in July and healthcare workers in September. ** NEW ZEALAND said in October it would require teachers and workers in the health and disability sectors to be fully vaccinated.

 ** ROMANIA made health passes mandatory for entry to most public venues from Oct.
-25. ** Many Russian regions that have emerged from a workplace shutdown now require people to present proof of vaccination or earlier infection when visiting cafes, restaurants, or shopping centers.
+25. ** Many Russian regions that have emerged from a workplace shutdown now require people to present proof of vaccination or earlier infection when visiting cafes, restaurants or shopping centres.

-** SWITZERLAND requires people entering bars, restaurants, and fitness centers to show a COVID-status certificate providing proof of vaccination, recovery from infection, or a negative test result.
+** SWITZERLAND requires people entering bars, restaurants and fitness centres to show a COVID-status certificate providing proof of vaccination, recovery from infection or a negative test result.
+(Compiled by Oben Mumcuoglu and Dagmarah Mackos; editing by Milla Nissi, Ed Osmond, Gareth Jones and David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)